xwu/xwu-swift-numerics/integers-part-1.md

 // Not enough bits to represent a signed value
 ```

-Differences in diagnostics are unlikely to be of interest to most users.
+Differences in diagnostics might be uninteresting to many users.
+However, the
-However, the same misunderstanding with floating-point types can produce
+same misunderstanding with floating-point types can produce different results
-different results due to unintended rounding error:
+due to unintended rounding error:

 ```swift
 let a = 3.14159265358979323846 as Float80